 As you would expect, the changing rooms are really clean and modern, as are the lockers.
-One really good thing is the fact it is really warm throughout and so you don’t feel as though you’re going to freeze when you finish swimming and get changed!
-They enforce a strict “no outdoor shoes” policy, which was really good to see – even the electrician fixing an outside bulb up a ladder had to have shoe covers on!!
+One really good thing is the fact it is really warm throughout.
+As such, you don’t feel as though you’re going to freeze when you finish swimming and get changed!
+They enforce a strict “no outdoor shoes” policy, which was really good to see.
+Even the electrician fixing an outside bulb up a ladder had to have shoe covers on!!

-As the slides are only for those 6 and over, those with little ones are obviously limited in what they can do (5’s and under are free however) but despite that, we were in there for 4 ½ hours!!
-The wave machine comes on every half an hour and so I thought that would be our main attraction, but it was the heated outdoor pools which were the big pull for Heidi!
+As the slides are only for those 6 and over, those with little ones are obviously limited in what they can do.
+Under 6’s are free however.
+Despite that, we were in there for 4 ½ hours!!
+The wave machine comes on every half an hour and so I thought that would be our main attraction.
+However, it was the heated outdoor pools which were the big pull for Heidi!

 In terms of food, the menu is what you would expect at an attraction like this – Hot Dog and chips (pictured) was £4.50, and the drink was just under £2.
 They do children’s lunch boxes, but to be honest, the better value might be a pizza or similar.